OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/readme.md

 It's important and relevant to explain a bit more about how memory works, how it can leak and the consequences of that

 --snip--

+Other possible avenues to explore (if I have the time for it):

+data structures, pointers and memory management, gile I/O, debugging techniques, potimization techniques, concurrency and parallelism, security